 One quite popular remedy for acne is tea tree oil which is a natural antiseptic.
 Bacteria are killed, and swelling is reduced.

-Combine amounts of tea tree oil, about maybe 2 or 3 drops, with either coconut oil or with olive oil.
+Combine amounts of tea tree oil, about maybe 2 or 3 drops, with either coconut oil or olive oil, or any face oil, which is useful.
+You can also check essential oil guidance, as well as if you don’t know which oil is for your skin and skin type

 Wash it off again in the morning after you leave it there overnight.